What has happened on day 11 in Tokyo?

 |Coverage: Watch live on BBC TV, BBC iPlayer, BBC Red Button and online; Listen on BBC Radio 5 Live, Sports Extra and Sounds; live text and video clips on BBC Sport website and app.

-Cycling, sailing, boxing and diving all present them with good medal chances.

-Norway's Karsten Warholm set a new world record of 45.94 seconds as he won gold in a men's 400m hurdles final described as "truly unbelievable" by former British hurdler Colin Jackson.
+Two golds came in sailing as Giles Scott followed success for Dylan Fletcher and Stuart Bithell.

+GB are fifth in the medal table after four silvers across sailing, cycling and boxing, plus a diving bronze.

-Later on Tuesday, American gymnast Simone Biles will compete in the women's beam final (07:50 BST), having withdrawn from four other finals to protect her mental health.
+American gymnast Simone Biles won a bronze having withdrawn from four other finals to protect her mental health.

+"I was proud of myself just to go out there after what I've been through," said the 24-year-old, who finished behind China's Guan Chenchen and Tang Xijing

+In athletics, Norway's Karsten Warholm won the men's 400m hurdles gold with a new world record.

+Warholm, 25, ran 45.94 seconds to smash his own mark and win a final described as "truly unbelievable" by former British hurdler Colin Jackson.

-A highly-anticipated women's 200m final (13:50) sees Jamaican sprinter Elaine Thompson-Herah aiming to win a sprint double.
+A highly anticipated women's 200m final (13:50 BST) sees Jamaica's reigning champion Elaine Thompson-Herah aiming to win an unprecedented women's sprint double-double.

-After already clinching 100m gold title, she goes up against fellow Jamaican Shelly-Ann Fraser-Pryce, US sprinter Gabby Thomas - the fastest woman over 200m this year - and Shauna Miller-Uibo of the Bahamas.
+After already clinching 100m gold, she goes up against fellow Jamaican Shelly-Ann Fraser-Pryce, US sprinter Gabby Thomas - the fastest woman over 200m this year - and Shaunae Miller-Uibo of the Bahamas.

+British trio Keely Hodgkinson, Jemma Reekie and Alex Bell will be on the start line together in the women's 800m final (13:25).

 - Day-by-day guide to the Games